-Bella met a nice boy, a boy from a good family, a boy with a future, a boy with a past.
-He wined and dined her in fancy restaurants, held her hand across a candlelit table.
-Husband and I crossed our fingers; I crossed my toes.
+Laura met a nice boy, a boy from a good family, a boy with a future, a boy with a past.
+He wined and dined her at fancy restaurants, held her hand across a candlelit table.
+Husband and I crossed our fingers, I crossed my toes.

-Bella’s socialising was no longer confined to weekends.
+Laura’s socialising was no longer confined to weekends.
 She returned home Thursday lunch after spending the previous night out.
-Bella preferred home, preferred her own bed, if she were absent there was a reason, and it was etched all over her face.
+Laura preferred home, preferred her own bed, if she was absent there was a reason.
+That reason was etched over her face.